3liasP/iptv-cli/README.md

 ![iptv](https://user-images.githubusercontent.com/4785263/228887981-3efb80a9-e40d-4076-b234-8fa737527018.gif)

-The playlist will be updated once a day whenever you run `iptv`.

 This repo is forked from [shahin8r/iptv](https://github.com/shahin8r/iptv).

 ## Additional features
-- Handy progress bar when parsing large files
+- Handy progress indicator when downloading and parsing large files
 - Support for more varied formats of m3u files
 - Support for local files and remote URLs
 - History of played channels
 - Option to update the playlist manually
+- Option to clear the history and temp files

 ## Dependencies
 - [curl](https://github.com/curl/curl)